apache/shenyu-website/content/en/projects/shenyu/shenyu-optimize/index.md

 ## Netty Optimization

-* `spring-webflux` is one of dependencies of shenyu, and it uses Netty in lower layer.
+* `spring-webflux` is one of dependencies of ShenYu, and it uses Netty in lower layer.
-* The demo down below demonstrates tuning shenyu by customizing params in Netty.
+* The demo down below demonstrates tuning ShenYu by customizing params in Netty.

 ```java
 @Bean